bleaktwig/yuadrem-wiki/docs/religion/index.md

 ### Illuminants
 The tovasic gods, or _second gods_ in Avshenese, are mortals who are given godhood by higher gods through a ritual of ascension.
 Better known as illuminants, they are usually protagonists of legends, becoming deities after death and watching over the world alongside the mevic gods from the heavens.

 * **Avenush** is the god of teaching and tactics.
-As a mortal, they were a [barkskin](../kins/barkskin.md) who mediated the peace between Gannag and the Seven Princedoms, then proceeded to create the gannagian apomantic system<!-- NOTE.
+As a mortal, they were an elf who mediated the peace between Gannag and the Seven Princedoms, then proceeded to create the gannagian apomantic system<!-- NOTE.
 Link. -->.
 They were ascended by Febrid, and their depictions show a body covered entirely by a most complex network of apomantic signatures, a glyph carved into each centimeter of bark.

 * **Eful** and **Geful** are the goddesses of justice, the sky, knowledge, and love.
 As mortals, they were two [oths](../kins/oth.md) scholars who provided the basis for modern math and astrology.
 They were both ascended together by Fusine, and upon achieving godhood jumped to the heavens to continue their studies, becoming the twin astral bodies known as Relas.